-These vitamins assist with proper development of the fetus and help prevent birth defects.
+These vitamins assist with the proper development of the fetus and help prevent birth defects.
 Your doctor can help you find a multivitamin or a series of vitamins that are best for you.

 A multivitamin will usually include DHA, EPA, or both.
 These are omega-3 fats that are important for your baby’s proper brain development.

 Don’t take more than one dose of multivitamins, though.
 Some vitamins in higher amounts can be harmful to the baby.

 Babies born to women who smoke during pregnancy are more likely to have a lower birth weight and are at a greater risk for learning disabilities than children born to nonsmoking mothers.

 Additionally, children born to women who smoke are more likely to try smoking at a younger age and become regular smokers earlier, due to physiologic nicotine addiction.